Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 The Mileage Tracker feature helps track business-related mileage for tax purposes.
 It records mileage automatically using GPS or manually entered odometer readings.
 Users can categorize trips as business or personal and assign them to specific customers or projects.
 The feature calculates mileage deductions for tax reporting accurately.
 It simplifies mileage tracking and reduces manual data entry errors.

-74. How do you handle prepayments in QuickBooks?
+74. How are prepayments handled in QuickBooks?

 Ans: